edmarjames/todo-list-api/README.md

         ```
         {
             "title": "How to migrate migrations on django?",
-            "Content": "run this command on your terminal python manage.py makemigrations"
+            "Content": "Run this command on your terminal python manage.py makemigrations"
         }
         ```